+As winter closes in around us, we have our warm winter clothing ready, hay in the barn, and the tractor and vehicles tuned up for the season.
+But what about our horses?
 True, we’re not as motivated in our riding pursuits with ice on the ground and frozen toes.
 But what can we do to winterize our horses and combat seasonal stresses?
-Here are some tips for winter horse care.
+Here are some tips for how to winterize your horse.

 1. Unfrozen Water

 A horse that stops drinking is more likely to eat less or suffer from impaction colic.
 Water heaters keep water from freezing so you don’t have to keep breaking up ice multiple times a day.
 Tank heaters with elements that immerse to the bottom of the tank are safest.

 Check that tank and water heaters are working and not passing electrical current into the drinking water.
 To horse-proof your heaters, encase electrical cords in plastic pipe or secure them out of reach out of inquisitive equine mouths.

 Solar-powered, freeze-free water troughs are another option to keep water ice-free.

 Although riding activities slow down in the winter, your horse’s health and general maintenance are still important.
 That is why it is important to do specific things to winterize your horse.
 Boosters for equine influenza and rhinopneumonitis are recommended twice a year to ward off respiratory infections caused by these viruses.

 Strategic deworming programs should be based on fecal egg counts for each individual horse.
 An effective deworming program helps your horse get the most from his feed and reduces the risk of colic and weight loss.
 The fall months are a good time to treat for encysted small strongyles even if a fecal egg count comes back as negative.
 These parasites migrate into the intestinal wall and lie dormant until spring so limiting their numbers now benefits your horse’s intestinal health.